 But instead of the money going to where it is needed the most, it is syphoned to feed the buildings and feed the Pastor’s wealth, with the top 10 world’s richest preachers having a total wealth of $352 million dollars.

-Is this not the sin of greed for spoken about in Romans 1:29?
+Is this not the sin of greed spoken about in Romans 1:29?
 And yet the silence of the church is deafening!

-But when is the church going to cry out loud for the hungry, for the poor, for the homeless and for the hurting, the immigrants in need.
+But when is the church going to cry out loud for the hungry, for the poor, for the homeless?
+And for the hurting, and the immigrants in need?
 And stand against the rich raping the poor for their own profit, as the Bible preaches against?

 In the words of Tony Campolo “I have three things I’d like to say today.
 First, while you were sleeping last night, 30,000 kids died of starvation or diseases related to malnutrition.
 Second, most of you don’t give a shit.
 What’s worse is that you’re more upset with the fact that I said shit than the fact that 30,000 kids died last night.”